collective/sc.social.like/README.rst

 You can set the width and height, and you can control some other aspects of the widget.
 A Facebook application ID must be defined in the Social Like configlet in order to use this tile.

-The Twitter tile embeds a timeline.
+The Twitter tile embeds a Twitter timeline.
-Embedded timelines are an easy way to embed multiple tweets on your website in a compact, single-column view.
+Timelines are an easy way to embed multiple tweets on your website in a compact, single-column view.
 You can set the width, height and tweet limit, and you can use a widget ID.
 A Twitter username must be defined in the Social Like configlet in order to use this tile.